Abstract

 Conclusion:

 The development of microeconomics reflects a journey of increasing analytical precision and practical relevance.
 From classical philosophy to the incorporation of behavioral and computational tools, microeconomic theory continues to evolve.
-Its adaptability ensures its relevance in addressing contemporary global challenges, including digital transformation, climate change, and economic inequality.
+Its adaptability ensures its significance in addressing contemporary global challenges, including digital transformation, climate change, and economic inequality.

 References